-Often, website visitors will add items to their cart and then forget or get distracted.
-Sending them a reminder will help to complete the transaction and increase eCommerce conversion rates.
+Website visitors often add items to their cart and then forget or get distracted.
+Sending them a reminder will help complete the transaction and increase eCommerce conversion rates.

 Reach out to the customer via email and remind them to re-visit their cart to complete the purchase.
 You can also customize the reminder email and include additional discounts for purchasing the products already in the cart.